TanStack/query/docs/src/pages/docs/typescript.md

 ## Changes

 - The query results are no longer discriminated unions, which means you have to check the actual `data` and `error` properties.
-- Require TypeScript v3.8 or greater
+- Requires TypeScript v3.8 or greater